Freaky/zfsnapr/README.md

 # zfsnapr

-`zfsnapr` is an experimental tool to mount a snapshot of a ZFS system onto an alternative location.
+`zfsnapr` is a tool for mounting recursive ZFS snapshots on an alternative root path.

-This is intended for use in making consistent backups using tools that are otherwise not ZFS-aware.
+Its primary intended use-case is for making consistant point-in-time backups using tools that are otherwise not ZFS-aware, though it is by no means limited to this.

-It works by creating a recursive snapshot of all ZFS pools, and then recursively mounting snapshots of all datasets with a mountpoint into the target location.
-On umount, these are recursively unmounted and the snapshots destroyed.

 ## Usage